 And Letras de San Pedro Sula (wasn’t expecting this):

-I passed the Despensa Familiar and picked up a few beers.
-And headed back.
+I passed the Despensa Familiar where I picked up a few beers and then headed back.
 With such a reputation, walking around used up quite a bit of mental energy.

 I retired for the afternoon, did my immigration PreCheck for departure and caught up on some blogging.